cnabio/cnab-spec/200-repositories.md

 CNAB clients should be able to handle the entire repository lifecycle, from logging in, searching, publishing, and fetching bundles.

-As a reference implentation to the CNAB spec, Duffle implements the following commands to handle a CNAB repository's lifecycle:
+As a reference implementation to the CNAB spec, Duffle implements the following commands to handle a CNAB repository's lifecycle:

 - `duffle login` logs in to a bundle repository
 - `duffle logout` logs out from a bundle repository